acconeer/acconeer-python-exploration/README.md

 ```
 Please keep in mind that the deep learning interface is WIP and documentation is not available at this point.

-## Running an example on your local machine
+## Running an example script on your local machine

 If you prefer using the command line for testing and evaluation of our examples you can use the following instructions.